cs231n/cs231n.github.io/assignments/2017/assignment2.md

 As part of this course, you can use Google Cloud for your assignments.
 We recommend this route for anyone who is having trouble with installation set-up, or if you would like to use better CPU/GPU resources than you may have locally.

+#### GPU Resources
+**A GPU will only help on Question 5**.
 Please see the Google Cloud GPU set-up tutorial [here](http://cs231n.github.io/gce-tutorial-gpus/) for instructions.
+The GPU instances are much more expensive, so use them only when needed.

 Once you've got the cloud instance running, make sure to run the following line to enter the virtual environment that we prepared for you (you do **not** need to make your own virtual environment):